How to choose a driving school in Acton

 It’s well known that practice makes perfect and it’s no different with learning to drive!
 Putting in some private practice between your driving lessons in Acton helps you to polish your skills and get confident driving in a variety of road and weather conditions.

-Our driving instructors in Acton have put together a list of top practice spots in the area:
+Some top driving instructors in Acton have put together a list of good practice spots in the area:

 Brookfield Road: Brookfield Road and the residential roads off it are ideal for perfecting your passing distances and your parallel parking, as they’re lined with parked cars on both sides.
 Just be sure that if you’re parking, you do so at times when parking spaces aren’t restricted to permit holders only.